 The PALS is a statewide assessment that measures students' early literacy in kindergarten, first, and second grade.
-Students that fall below the PALS benchmark are considered at-risk for third grade reading failure in the absence of effective interventions.
-PALS was not administered in the spring of 2020 due to the pandemic.
+Students who fall below the PALS benchmark are considered at-risk for third grade reading failure in the absence of effective interventions.
+PALS was not administered in the spring of 2020 because of the pandemic.